Coughing Up Mucus Is Gross — But Its Not Bad

 A loose, wet cough is the worst.
-To state the obvious, hacking up mucus is an unpleasant experience — and it sounds pretty gnarly too boot.
+Hacking up mucus is an unpleasant experience in and of itself — and it sounds pretty gnarly to boot.
 So you're already sick, and now you have to put up with getting the side eye from anyone who hears you clear your throat.

 Even the experts know that phlegm-y coughs are miserable.
 Case in point: When I called David Cennimo, MD, an infectious disease expert and assistant professor at Rutgers New Jersey Medical School, to talk about mucus, he asked me if I was reporting on this because I “drew the short straw."